bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 To illustrate how this all works, let me walk you through my process for checking my NPM projects for known vulnerabilities.

-The first step is to see where things stand by asking NPM to give you an audit report.
+The first step to see where things stand is to ask NPM to give you an audit report.
 Simply open a terminal in your project folder and run:

 ```sh
 npm audit